 In October 2017 we modified our lead product candidate for hemophilia B from AMT-060 (an AAV-5 based vector encoding the wild-type factor IX gene) to a product candidate designated AMT-061 (an AAV5 based vector encoding the FIX-Padua mutant).
 Both product candidates are identical in structure apart from two nucleotide substitutions in the coding sequence for FIX.
 We believe incorporating the FIX-Padua mutant may result in enhanced FIX activity.
 We have conducted a GLP non-human primate pre-clinical study using AMT-061, which demonstrated a substantial increase in FIX activity over AMT-060.
 The results of our pre-clinical study using AMT-061 may not be predictive of any future clinical trial results for AMT-061.
+The transition to AMT-061 in the pivotal development phase was supported by analytical comparability and GLP non-human primate pre-clinical data.
 Our pivotal trial, which will be conducted with AMT-061, may not ultimately provide the desired efficacy results or may reveal adverse events or other safety concerns.